Sersa Group: Operations

 The company supplies services relating to rail track construction and renewals; including ballasted and slab track construction, catenary construction, and project management.
 Maintenance of track including ballast cleaning and tamping, rail inspection, welding, grinding and milling, and operates and leases a variety of machinery such as tamping machines, cranes, grinding trains and ballast cleaning machines.
+On several occasions, Sersa Group has been appointed as the lead construction company for a project, including the building of new railway lines, such as parts of the Bergen Light Rail in Norway.